hjorthjort/hjorthjort.github.io/_posts/2021-03-15-specialization.markdown

 ---
 layout: post
-title: "Spezialization breeds alienation"
+title: "Specialization breeds alienation"
 date: "2021-03-15 14:41:42 +0100"
 ---

-Spezialization breeds alienation.
-[Marx covered this.](ihttps://en.wikipedia.org/wiki/Marx%27s_theory_of_alienation).
+Specialization breeds alienation.
+[Marx covered this](ihttps://en.wikipedia.org/wiki/Marx%27s_theory_of_alienation).
 But I want to extend on the idea a bit further, and place it in the context uf the ultra-modern capitalist economic machine.